Alliance Homes Group: Overview

 Alliance Homes Group is a housing association operating in the West of England and were established in 2006 to manage homes which were transferred from North Somerset Council.

 Alliance Homes currently own and manage around 6,500 homes and employ 400 staff, have an annual turnover of £38 million and work in partnership with local, regional and national agencies to deliver services.

 As well as providing homes that are affordable in terms of rent and running costs, they also provide a range of care and support services to help individuals.

-Alliance Homes have achieved national, regional and local recognition for their work.
+Alliance Homes have been shortlisted for an award by a local student association for their community building initiative.

+It also won an award for its affordable green energy commitment.

 Alliance Homes have built a new £10 million development of 65 self-contained apartments for people over 55 in Worle, North Somerset.

 Services / Brands

 Alliance Homes Group - is a registered society and social enterprise operating across the West of England.

 Alliance Homes - manages 6,800 homes.
-It also delivers a range of projects to build stronger communities.
+It also delivers a range of projects to build communities.

 Alliance Living Support - is a support provision for vulnerable people who deliver services across North Somerset.

 Alliance Living Care - promotes independent living by providing domiciliary care services, as a local authority partner and direct to the public.

 Alliance Property Care - specialises in asset management, development, repairs and investment.

 Alliance Ventures - deliver environmentally friendly initiatives.
 It includes ownership of solar photo-voltaic panels installed on 1,700 properties and is a significant energy generator.

 Partnerships

-Alliance Homes Group is involved with a number of partnerships:
+Alliance Homes Group collaborates with various partners, including:

 The Older Persons Support Alliance: Age UK (Somerset), Rethink Mental Illness, North Somerset Community Partnership.

 The Support Alliance: Second Step, Richmond Fellowship, Freeways, Elim Housing, Voluntary Action North Somerset.

 The Carers Support Alliance: Alliance Living Support, Age UK Somerset, North Somerset Community Partnership.